komerpoodari/CarND-Behavioral-Cloning-P3/writeup_report.md

 The following are my takeaways.
 1. It's a good exercise, training was a bit time consuming and quite a few parameters / aspects to tune and select.
 2. The speed element is missing in the exercise, whereas in the realworld, speed is an input on how steering wheel need to be turned.
+3. The angle correction had to be fine-tuned with experimentation, along with set speeds in drive.py.